Shippable/docs/sources/deploy/vm-jfrog.md

 page_main_title: Deploying from JFrog Artifactory
 main_section: Deploy
-sub_section: Node Cluster on any cloud
+sub_section: Deploy to VMs

-# Deploying From JFrog Artifactory to a Node Cluster
+# Deploying from JFrog Artifactory to a VM
 Shippable allows users to add one or more machine IPs as an integration in the form of a [Node Cluster](../platform/integration/node-cluster).
 A node cluster is basically a collection of machines that you want treat as a single endpoint for artifact deployment.

 ## The Goal